The Tasmanian Government is committed to making information accessible to all members of the Tasmanian community.

 The exception to this is Internet Explorer, which does not update itself automatically.
 This means there are people using older versions of this browser.
 Our site supports and functions using Internet Explorer 11.

-There are many other web browsers on the market, too many for us to reasonably test.
+There are many other web browsers on the market, too many for us to reasonable test.
 However, most of these have been built on top of the technology of Chrome, Safari or Firefox.
 If it works in these three, it should work in most other browsers.

 Across the top of every page are links to Home and Search.